Be Sensitive to Single People

 I have recently received several letters from column readers who are not married.
 As I read these letters, one thought comes repeatedly to mind.
 We who are married often make life difficult and less than it could be for those who, for one reason or another, are not married.

 In our geographical area there is great emphasis placed on marriage.
 And all this is well and good for those who pursue, achieve, and maintain this relationship.
-But somewhere along the way we have lost part of our sensitivity for those who never marry, those who marry and later divorce and those who lose a spouse through death.
+But somewhere along the way we have lost part of our sensitivity for those who never marry, those who marry and later divorce, and those who lose a spouse through death.

 Several people who have never married have written to me and are, quite honestly, angry.
 Married people often joke or jest about their singleness.
-And men in particular resent the peer pushing toward matrimony.
+And men in particular resent the peer pressure toward matrimony.

 “Why don’t you just find someone and get married?” they are commonly asked.
 As one man in his early thirties wrote, married people sometimes do not realize that the goal is not just to marry.
-Singles also want to find someone they love, want to be with, and then pursue marriage with such an individual.
+Singles also want to find someone they love, want to be with, and then pursue marriage with that individual.

-During his adjustment, several former married friends planned a party.
+During his adjustment, several of his married friends planned a party.
 But he was not invited.
 He later learned they didn’t want to cause any feelings by bringing back former memories.
 Nor did they know whether he wanted to come to the party of married couples when he no longer had a partner.